josipcodes/numbers-game/README.md

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Kanit](https://fonts.google.com/specimen/Kanit) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Courier New](https://fonts.google.com/specimen/Lato) was used for all other secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used for sound toggling options.

 ## Wireframes